Lecture Notes in Cosmology

-Since we have used variable separation, from now on focus only on the $x$ dimension, for simplicity.
-Since the particle is restricted to be in the box, we must impose periodic boundary conditions in Eq.~\eqref{solmomeigen}: These conditions imply that the momentum is quantised, i.e.
+Since we have used variable separation, from now on, let us focus only on the $x$ dimension for simplicity.
+The particle is constrained to be in the box, so we must impose periodic boundary conditions in Eq.~\eqref{solmomeigen}: These conditions imply that the momentum is quantized, i.e.,

 where $n_x \in \mathbb{Z}$.

 \hrulefill

 \begin{ex} Prove the result \eqref{quantmom}. \end{ex}